 There’s only one ‘some’ word I can think of that I like, and that’s somehow.

-Somehow can be an amazing word when you’re up against and impossible task and someone asks you “How on earth will we do this?” and you reply “I don’t know.
+Somehow can be an amazing word when you’re up against an impossible task and someone asks you, “How on earth will we do this?” and you reply, “I don’t know.
 But somehow we’ll figure it out.”

 Now that’s awesome.

 But someone somewhere sometimes means no-one nowhere ever.
 Trust me.Someone, somewhere, sometimes means no-one nowhere ever.
 Click To Tweet

 The value of meetings once you get beyond the creative process or meetings to nail down a few logistical details is pretty low.

 For the most part, meetings are the enemy of work.

 Far too many leaders waste their lives in meetings.
 Instead of doing what they’re called to do, they meet about what they’re supposed to be doing.